chasxmd/chasxmd/README.md

-- 👋 Hi, I’m @chasxmd or Chas Ihler
+- 👋 Hi, I’m @chasxmd or Chas Ihler this is my older github account with some odd bits.
+I don't plan to update anything here.
 - 👀 I’m interested in 8-bit Microcontrollers.
 PIC 16/18 and ATTiny/Mega.
 I like using ASM and C.
 - 🌱 I’m currently learning bridging to other things such as JSON in micros to Node Red.
 - 💞️ I’m looking to collaborate on robotics.